 Kenneth MacMillan made Sea of Troubles in 1988 for Dance Advance, a dance ensemble composed of former members of The Royal Ballet.
 He intended it as a gift to the dancers, and crafted an intimate work for just six performers.
-The score, which will be performed live, uses music by the 20th-century masters Webern and Martinů.
+The score, which was performed live, uses music by the 20th-century masters Webern and Martinů.

-Yorke Dance Project has won acclaim as a dynamic, contemporary ballet company that is committed to presenting new work alongside the choreography of past masters.
+Yorke Dance Project has won acclaim as a dynamic, contemporary ballet company committed to presenting new work alongside the choreography of past masters.
 The company’s revival of Sea of Troubles was created in collaboration with the original cast and in full consultation with Deborah MacMillan, designer of the ballet and MacMillan’s widow.